tuyenivt/demo_voucher/README.md

 #### Voucher
 * Exposes API for checking all the voucher codes by phone number and return a voucher code when customer purchase prepaid data
+* Keeps the key to encrypt and decrypt voucher codes that treat as sensitive data, we store encrypted voucher code to database

 #### Vendor
 * Exposes API for getting a voucher code from a 3rd party, if we have more vendors, we can expand this service and different vendor via vendor identity